 Wilson Ratliff, BPI BA, Technical Director

 Wilson graduated in 2007 from Appalachian State University with a degree in Building Science, one of the few such programs in the US.
 Joining the construction industry after graduation, Wilson holds a certification as a Building Analyst issued by the Building Performance Institute.
 He also completed training for certification as a RESNET Home Energy Rater, commonly referred to as a HERS rater.
-Formerly with Key Green Energy Solutions and Weatherseal Insulation (both of Charlottesville), Wilson has performed hundreds of energy audits and spent three years as an insulation salesman with an expertise in existing construction.
+Formerly with Key Green Energy Solutions and Weatherseal Insulation (both of Charlottesville), Wilson has performed hundreds of energy audits and spent three years helping diverse clients design and execute plans for improving energy performance in their homes.

 Tray Biasiolli, BPI BA, Building Analyst